Carl A. Anderson

 • Raising and donating close to $10 million to help rebuild Catholic churches and schools in the aftermath of Hurricane Katrina in the U.S. Gulf Coast;

-• Giving more than 70,000 winter coats to children throughout the United States and Canada since 2009;
+• Giving more than 230,000 new coats to children in the United States and Canada since 2009 through the Knights of Columbus Coats for Kids program;

-• Financing the construction of the new national Catholic seminary in Cuba;
+• Financing the construction of the national Catholic seminary in Cuba;

-• Providing, along with Project Medishare, artificial limbs to the nearly 1,000 children in Haiti who lost legs in the 2010 earthquake that devastated that country;
+• In partnership with Project Medishare, establishing the Healing Haiti's Children program, which has provided approximately 1,000 victims in Haiti with prosthetic limbs in the aftermath of the 2010 earthquake that devastated that country;

 • Printing and donating more than half a million Catholic prayer books to U.S. military personnel deployed overseas;